 Each CCP shall ensure that all fishing vessels flying their flag referred to in paragraph 3 report VMS position reports automatically while they are operating in the Agreement Area either:

-to the Secretariat via their FMC; or
+to the SIOFA VMS via their FMC; or

-simultaneously to both the Secretariat and their FMC.
+simultaneously to both the SIOFA VMS and their FMC.

-CCPs that choose to report under option (a) of paragraph 6 shall automatically forward VMS position reports to the Secretariat without delay but not later than one hour after receipt.
+CCPs that choose to report under option (a) of paragraph 6 shall automatically forward VMS position reports to the SIOFA VMS without delay but not later than one hour after receipt.

-CCPS shall ensure that VMS position reports are reported automatically by each of their vessels while operating in the Agreement Area:
+CCPs shall ensure that VMS position reports are reported automatically by each of their vessels while operating in the Agreement Area:

 at least once every hour as provided for in paragraph 25 of CMM 15(2024) (Management of Demersal Stocks), and;